katiestar99/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 ====================

-Intermittent failure while using ``ansible.netcommon.network_cli`` connection type
+Intermittent failure while using ``assible.netcommon.network_cli`` connection type
 ------------------------------------------------------------------------------------

-If the command prompt received in response is not matched correctly within the ``ansible.netcommon.network_cli`` connection plugin the task might fail intermittently with truncated response or with the error message ``operation requires privilege escalation``.
+If the command prompt received in response is not matched correctly within the ``assible.netcommon.network_cli`` connection plugin the task might fail intermittently with truncated response or with the error message ``operation requires privilege escalation``.
 Starting in 2.7.1 a new buffer read timer is added to ensure prompts are matched properly and a complete response is send in output.
 The timer default value is 0.2 seconds and